-Aging hepatitis C population escalates demand for liver transplantationDecember 6th, 2012 in Diseases, Conditions, Syndromes /
+Aging hepatitis C population escalates demand for liver transplantationDecember 6, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 New research reveals that the greatest demand for liver transplantation due to hepatitis C (HCV)-related liver disease occurs among Americans born between 1941 and 1960.
 Findings in the December issue of Liver Transplantation, a journal published by Wiley on behalf of the American Association for the Study of Liver Diseases (AASLD), suggest that continuing increased demand for transplantation is driven by the development of liver cancer in baby boomers with HCV, but that the demand may decrease as patients born in this time period continue to grow older.